 COD Electro-Mechanical Technology

-Get hands-on with our industrial robotic arms and observe how programmable logic controllers operate and how they are used in industry.
+Get hands-on with motor controls and demonstrations of how programmable logic controllers operate and how they are used in industry.

 COD Electronics Technology